Skip to Content

 If there aren’t any accommodations provided, an option for you is that you can rent an apartment.

-There are several options in renting an apartment, the most affordable option being a studio apartment.
+There are several options for renting an apartment, the most affordable option being a studio apartment.

 However, arranging where to stay and sorting out the renting process in a foreign country can be quite confusing.